lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 It's also possible to specify a prefix by denoting it with an asterisk `*` to include whole folders instead of listing many files individually.
-Everything up until the first `*` of a line will be considered the prefix.
+Everything up until the first `*` of a line will be considered as the prefix.

 .. code-block:: text
     :emphasize-lines: 2